 - SWDT currently offers an extensive range of apprenticeships programmes including: tool-making/machining; electrical/mechanical maintenance; and fabrication and welding.
-The apprenticeship programmes has a high success rate with over 80% of students achieving apprenticeships. - SWDT delivers bespoke training programmes for local employers via its commercial courses such as: Fork-lift truck; manual handling; electrical; health and safety; hydraulics and pneumatics and robotics and automation; lean manufacturing and quality assurance. - SWDT has identified a number of future opportunities including: an increase in local employers wanting bespoke commercial training and apprenticeships (currently delivering training programmes for Hitachi Rail Europe and EDF); continuing to develop its relationship with local schools and to develop and deliver higher level apprenticeships (HND level) in 2017. - The Review Group visited ILD on 18 May and SWDT on the 2 June 2016 (for detail of the visits see Appendix 4)
+The apprenticeship programmes has a high success rate with over 80% of students achieving apprenticeships. - 137 SWDT delivers bespoke training programmes for local employers via its commercial courses such as: Fork-lift truck; manual handling; electrical; health and safety; hydraulics and pneumatics and robotics and automation; lean manufacturing and quality assurance. - SWDT has identified a number of future opportunities including: an increase in local employers wanting bespoke commercial training and apprenticeships (currently delivering training programmes for Hitachi Rail Europe and EDF); continuing to develop its relationship with local schools and to develop and deliver higher level apprenticeships (HND level) in 2017. - The Review Group visited ILD on 18 May and SWDT on the 2 June 2016 (for detail of the visits see Appendix 4)

-Contact: Diane Close, Overview and Scrutiny Officer Contact.
-Diane Glose, Overview and octainly officer Tal 03000 268 141 Tel: 03000 200 141
+Contact: Diane Close, Overview and Scrutiny Officer Tel: 03000 268 141

-Summary of projects undertaken within Area Action Partnerships
+Examples of projects undertaken within 3 Towns, Derwent Valley and East Durham Area Action Partnerships